daK76/bonfire_modulebuilder/README.markdown

 ## ModuleBuilder

 Lets you build a full module for the Bonfire (http://cibonfire.com/) app.
-Controllers, views, models, migrations and javascript files are build very quickly by filling out a single form
+Controllers, views, models, language, migration and Javascript files are built very quickly by filling out a single form

 - Includes form validation
 - Retain POST values on page refresh, form is auto populated with POST
 - Show each field error
+- English Language file generated

 ## Install